raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 + Use one <b>ground</b> for all of your LEDs

-To make sure your rainbow is bright and not covered by too many jumper wires, each LED must share one ground.
+To make sure your rainbow shines brightly and is not covered by too many jumper wires, each LED must share one ground.

 The breadboard looks like this inside:
 ![Breadboard Cross-Section](images/breadboardxsection.png)